 Statistics and Data Analysis I: Introduction

 This workshop provides a basic introduction to statistics, probability, and data analysis.
-Topics include data acquisition, classification, and summarization; basic probability; random variables and their distributions; and confidence intervals and tests of hypotheses for means, variances, proportions from one or two populations, and chi-square.
+Topics include data acquisition/management, classification, and summarization; basic probability; exploration of common distribution used in statistics; along with confidence intervals and hypothesis testing.

 The format for this workshop consists of daily lectures supplemented by additional sessions in the computing labs.
 There will be frequent assignments in order to give workshop participants hands-on experience with the methods and techniques covered in the class.
-Some of these assignments will be pencil-and-paper exercises that can be carried out with hand-held calculators.
-Others will require the use of statistical software, which will be available for use in computer labs.
+Most assignments will involve the use of statistical packages, which will be available for use in computer labs.
 Workshop participants will be given the opportunity to do their work using the statistical software packages that are most common in their respective academic disciplines, including SPSS, R, and Stata.

 The only prerequisite for this course is familiarity with basic algebra.
 Participants who need a review of basic algebraic concepts are advised to enroll in the ICPSR Summer Program lecture course Mathematics for Social Scientists, I along with this workshop.